 Even the video screens looked a bit dated.

-The seats were in a 2-3-2 configuration since it was a regional service, but I sat at a window and ended up with nobody next to me.
+The business class seats were in a 2-3-2 configuration since it was a regional Cathay service from Hong Kong to Tokyo Narita, but I sat at a window and ended up with nobody next to me.

 I started with the duck breast asparagus terrine, then had the plum soba noodles & salad.
 The plum soba noodles were like nothing I’d ever had before.
 They were excellent, and served cold.